Albuquerque Mesothelioma Lawyer

 Albuquerque experienced its population and construction boom in the middle of the heaviest use of asbestos in building materials.
 Asbestos lingers in many older homes, workplaces, and public buildings.

 Assessments for asbestos have become common and routine in Albuquerque.
-Buildings built in the city before 1971 almost certainly contain asbestos, but the material has been found in those from as recent as 1985.
+Buildings built in the city before 1971 almost certainly contain asbestos, but the material has been found in those from as recently as 1985.

 One-quarter of Albuquerque’s current office buildings were built during the asbestos period, meaning workers are still at risk of exposure.

-Albuquerque Job Sites with Asbestos
+Other Albuquerque Job Sites with Asbestos

 Several of these workplaces and buildings are still in use today.
 However, strict state and federal regulations require routine inspections and maintenance of any public building that contains asbestos.